Did you know that we have fifteen cocktails on our Budapest taproom menu?

 A Bloody Mary is the undisputed king of cocktails in two (important) situations:

 - When you already have a hangover

 - As a closing drink to avoid a hangover the next day

 It’s said that a French bartender named Fernand Petiot invented this cocktail in 1921 when he was working in the Parisian “New York Bar,” a usual hangout of none other than Ernest Hemingway.

 It’s traditionally made with vodka, tomato juice, and various spices, but don’t worry: we’ve managed to infuse this cocktail with a bit of a Gravity twist!

-Since one of our main goals, here at the bar counter, is to show off the wonders of brewing and fermentation, the idea to ferment our own tomato juice came only natural.
-And if underground fermentation by itself isn’t enough to make it interesting, then the addition of one Szati Chili’s smoky and spicy sauces is sure to dot the i’s and cross the t’s.
+Since one of our main goals at the bar counter is to show off the wonders of brewing and fermentation, the idea to ferment our own tomato juice came only natural.
+And if underground fermentation by itself isn’t enough to make it enjoyable, then the addition of one Szati Chili’s smoky and spicy sauces is sure to dot the i’s and cross the t’s.

 If you visit us here on Lónyay utca, it’s simply a must-try!

 Not much is known about the Whiskey Sour’s origin, but it’s generally supposed that Elliott Stubb first mixed it in 1872 in Chile, of all places.